Greater Boston Eruv Corporation

 There have been individuals from around the United States who have heard of the Boston Eruv and want to build an Eruv in their own community.
-This is great, and I hope that the answers to the questions assist the reader in learning about Eruv and how to go about putting a Community Eruv together.
+This is great, and I hope that the answers to the questions assist the reader in learning about Eruv and how to establish a Community Eruv.

 Finally, remember that the answers to these questions reflect the Boston experience.
-The general themes should be applicable wherever you live; the specific implementation requires a local rabbinic consultant and approach adjustments as well.
+The general themes should be applicable wherever you live; however, the specific implementation requires a local rabbinic consultant and adjustments to the approach as well.

 The Questions